NorwegianSeismicArray/arraynet/README.md

 ```
 Edit the script and adjust to your working environment

-Input data in `tf/data`:
+Input data for super-model in `tf/data`:

 * `times_merged_arces_4Fre.np`y : time stamp for seismic arrivals
 * `X_merged_arces_4Fre.np`y : co-array phase patterns for all arrivals
 * `y_cl_merged_arces_4Fre.np`y : Arrival label (phase type)
 * `y_reg_merged_arces_4Fre.np`y : Back-azimuth to event source

+Input data for super- and sub-model in `tf/data`:

+* `times_merged_arces_4Fre_regional.np`y : time stamp for seismic arrivals
+* `X_merged_arces_4Fre_regional.np`y : co-array phase patterns for all arrivals
+* `y_cl_merged_arces_4Fre_regional.np`y : Arrival label (phase type)
+* `y_reg_merged_arces_4Fre_regional.np`y : Back-azimuth to event source

+Edit `experiments.py' to train one of both models.

 Due to limitations on file size on github we provide a reduced data set for training.
-However, we also provide the model trained with the full data set in:
+However, we also provide the model trained with the full data set in (super-model only for now):

 `tf/output_full/`

-The model trained with the reduced data set which can be reproduced is in:
+The models trained with the reduced data set which can be reproduced are in:

 `tf/output/`

-Call this script to evaluate the model trained with the full data set (Confusion matrix, classification metrics, back-azimuth residuals):
+Call this script to evaluate the model trained with the full data set, including confusion matrix, classification metrics, and back-azimuth residuals (super-model only for now):
 ```
 python evaluate_models.py
 ```

-Call this script to generate new input data from ARCES array data:
+Call this script to generate new input data from ARCES array data (saved under `tf/data/` with basename `test` ):
 ```
 python generate_input_data.py
 ```